isomerpages/enterprisesg-wmo/_about-us/00-overview.md

 It is the national body for legal metrology and oversees the administration of the [Weights and Measures Act][1]{:target="_blank"}  and the [Weights and Measures Regulations][2]{:target="_blank"}.

-Our **Mission** is a uniform and accurate system of weights and measures in Singapore.
-Our **Vision** is to ensure fair trade measurements to protect the interest of consumers and businesses.
+**Mission**: a uniform and accurate system of weights and measures in Singapore.\
+**Vision**: to ensure fair trade measurements to protect the interest of consumers and businesses.

 ### What we do?